 Nutrient Priority – Choosing the most nutrient dense food, in a smallest mass presentation possible.

 Ideally we would be consuming foods bearing the following traits: macronutrient & micronutrient density(s) altogether encompassed in a smallest solid mass possible.
-In other words, such a food must exert their effects, in the path of least resistance.
+In other words, such a food must nourish in the most comfortable path of digestion with as few hindrance or delay.

 Assuming that we have chosen a typical low carbohydrate meal example comprising of: